 Many factors affect a system’s longevity.
 Some, such as the design and installation of the system, and the soil type, are out of your control.
 Others, like proper care and maintenance are fully under the homeowner’s control.
 Proper maintenance and care of your system can add years or decades to its service life.

 It’s also important to protect the drain field area from damage.
-Direct yard and roof water away from the drain field so the soil is not saturated.
+Direct drainage of yard and roof water away from the drain field so the soil is not saturated.
 Do not drive or park over the field, or use it in any way that will compress the soil.
 And keep trees and large shrubs a safe distance away as the roots can clog the perforated drain pipes.
+Grass is the best ground cover.

 The first signs may be sluggish drainage, backups on the lower floors of the home, or soggy areas over the leach field with a whiff of sewage.